xpack-dev-tools/riscv-none-elf-gcc-xpack/README.md

 When published as a npm package, the version gets a sixth number, like `11.3.0-1.1`.

-Since adherance of third party packages to semver is not guaranteed, it is recommended to use semver expressions like `^11.3.0` and `~11.3.0` with caution, and prefer exact matches, like `11.3.0-1.1`.
+Since adherence of third party packages to semver is not guaranteed, it is recommended to use semver expressions like `^11.3.0` and `~11.3.0` with caution, and prefer exact matches, like `11.3.0-1.1`.